IBM/aspera-cli/docs/README.md

 - Destination is not an existing folder
 - The `dirname` of destination is an existing folder

-For this reason it is recommended to set `create_dir` to `true` for consistent behavior between single and multiple items transfer, this is the default in `ascli`.
+For this reason, it is recommended to set `create_dir` to `true` for consistent behavior between single and multiple item transfers; this is the default in `ascli`.

 If a simple source file list is provided (no `destination` in `paths`, that is, no `file_pair_list` provided), the destination folder is used as destination folder for each source file, and source file folder names are not preserved.

-The inner structure of source items that are folder is preserved on destination.
+The inner structure of source items that are folders is preserved on destination.

 A leading `/` on destination is ignored (relative to docroot) unless docroot is not set (relative to home).